The generalized roof F(1,2,n): Hodge structures and derived categories: Derived embedding and window categories

 \subsection{The critical loci}

-Let us now describe how the variation of GIT not only links the two total spaces $X_+$ and $X_-$, but also the two varieties $Y_2$ and $Y_1$ as GIT quotients of the critical locus of a suitable superpotential.
-To this purpose, we need a very explicit description of a general section $S\in H^0(F, \Oc(1,1))$ and its two pushforwards.\\ \\ We will denote points in $\PP(V)$ as classes $[v]$ with respect to a $\CC^*$-action with weight one, where $v\in V\setminus\{0\}$ (the usual homogeneous coordinates).
-Similarly, points in $G(2, V)$ will be classes $[B]$ where $B\in\Hom(\CC^2, V)\setminus Z_+$ with respect to the $GL(2)$-action $B,g\arw Bg^{-1}$.
-Consequently, points in $F$ will be pairs $([v], [B])$ with the additional condition of $v$ being contained in the image of $B$ as a linear map.
+Let us now describe how the variation of GIT not only links the two total spaces $X_+$ and $X_-$, but also $Y_2$ and $Y_1$ as GIT quotients of the critical locus of a suitable superpotential, where $Y_1:= Y_+$ and $Y_2 := Y_-$ in the language of in Definition \ref{def:glsm_general}.
+To this purpose, we need a very explicit description of a general section $S\in H^0(F, \Oc(1,1))$ and its two pushforwards.\\ \\ We will denote points in $G(k+1, V_n)$ as classes $[B]$ where $B\in \Hom(V_{k+1}, V_n)$ of maximal rank, with respect to the equivalence relation given by the fundamental $GL(V_{k+1})$-action on $V_{k+1}$ Similarly, points in $G(k, V_n)$ will be represented as classes $[A]$ with respect to an analogous $GL(V_k)$-action.
+Consequently, points in $F$ will be pairs $([A], [B])$ with the additional condition of the image of $A$ as a linear map being contained in the image of $B$.
 In this language, a section $S\in H^0(F, \Oc(1,1))$ will be defined by an equivariant map:

 where we used the ``physicist's'' convention of summing up repeated higher and lower indices, and enclosing by square brackets skew-symmetrized indices (e.g. $B_{[1}^{\,\,\,\,j} B_{2]}^{\,\,\,\,k} = B_{1}^{\,\,\,\,j} B_{2}^{\,\,\,\,k}-B_{2}^{\,\,\,\,j} B_{1}^{\,\,\,\,k}$ up to an irrelevant constant).